Scott Freeman describes why he wrote Codon’s new introductory biology textbook replacement

 It only took about 15 minutes with the platform to convince me that Codon really is radically different.
 Its design is guided by:

-Discipline-based education research showing that high-structure courses lead to strong performance gains.
-This is true for all students, but disproportionately improves learning outcomes for marginalized students.
+• Discipline-based education research showing that high-structure courses lead to strong performance gains.

-Backward course design, which is considered best-practice by most experts, including the National Academies.
+• Backward course design, which is considered best-practice by most experts, including the National Academies.
 Specifically, every reading, assessment item, and exercise in Codon is aligned to a lesson-level learning objective (LO).
 With LOs as guideposts, students don’t have to struggle to understand what they’re supposed to learn.
-Codon’s learning objectives are derived from the NSF consensus study Nationally endorsed learning objectives to improve course design in introductory biology.*
+Codon’s learning objectives are derived from the NSF consensus study Nationally endorsed learning objectives to improve course design in introductory biology recently published in PLOS One.

 When I was introduced to Codon, the only missing piece of the platform was a content resource.
-So I led the development of Readiness Readings — a novel, fully customizable digital textbook replacement.
-Readiness Readings complete the Codon ecosystem: a unique introductory biology courseware that improves student learning outcomes and has the power to reduce inequities for students who come to college underprepared.
+So I led the development of Readiness Readings.
+Readiness Readings complete the Codon ecosystem: an evidence-based introductory biology courseware that enhances student study skills and approachable readings to help underprepared students to prepare effectively and participate actively in class.
 I’m so proud to be a part of this team.

 Sincerely,